-(a) A casual employee is an employee who is engaged and paid as a casual employee.
+- (a) A casual employee is an employee who is engaged and paid as a casual employee. - (b) When engaging a casual employee, the employer must inform the employee that they are employed as a casual, their hours of work, their classification level and the relevant minimum wage. - (c) For each hour worked, a casual employee must be paid: - (i) the minimum hourly rate; and - (ii) a loading of 25% of the minimum hourly rate, for the classification in which they are employed.

-- (b) When engaging a casual employee, the employer must inform the employee that they are employed as a casual, their hours of work, their classification level and the relevant minimum wage. - (c) For each ordinary hour worked, a casual employee must be paid: - (i) the minimum hourly rate; and - (ii) a loading of 25% of the minimum hourly rate,
+(d) The casual loading is paid instead of all paid leave including annual leave, personal/carer's leave and public holidays not worked whether prescribed in this award or the NES.

-- (d) The casual loading is paid instead of all paid leave including annual leave, personal/carer's leave and public holidays not worked whether prescribed in this award or the NES. - (e) Casual employees must be paid at the termination of each engagement, but may agree to be paid weekly or fortnightly.
+(e) Casual employees must be paid at the termination of each engagement, but may agree to be paid weekly or fortnightly.